What are the benefits of Facebook ads for a retail chain?

 4. Our recommendations

-- Keep format sizes in mind: When creating content such as images, text and videos, it's essential to keep in mind the size, quality and other variables.
-For more information, this article will give you all the necessary measurements
+- Keep in mind the format sizes: When creating content such as your images, text and videos, it is important to keep in mind the size, quality and other variables.
+For more information, this article which will give you all the necessary measurements

 - Test different types of content and audience: We advise you to test different types of content for your campaigns.
-Indeed, a more formal tone, for example, may yield lower results than a more accessible tone.
-On the other hand, an audience that is too targeted reduces the conversion rate.
-Make sure to identify the content that best resonates with your audience by implementing A/B testing.
-Here's an article that discusses it in more detail.
+Indeed, a more formal language, for example, can yield lower results than a more accessible language.
+On the other hand, an audience that is too narrowly targeted reduces the conversion rate.
+Make sure to identify the content that best reaches your audience by installing A/B testing.
+Here is an article that discusses it in more detail.

 - Follow Facebook ads trends: we also advise you to follow the trend of digital campaigns.
 To learn more, here is an article with 2021 trends!

-- Use Facebook Pixel: It's recommended to use Facebook pixel; a piece of code to be inserted into your site that allows you to track online conversions and analyze in detail the audience that brings you interest.
-You will be able to compare the rate of online visits and the one on site.
+- Use Facebook Pixel: It is recommended to use Facebook pixel; a piece of code to insert into your site that allows tracking online conversions and analyzing in detail the audience that shows interest.
+You can compare the online visit rate with the on‑site rate.
 More information, here.

-- Track and optimize your campaign: It's possible that one campaign performs less well than another.
-In this case, try to identify the variables that were the cause.
-If you're just starting out, it's a good idea to run several small-budget campaigns to see what works best for you.
+- Track and optimize your campaign: It is possible that’a campaign performs less well than’ another.
+In this caseà, try to identify which variables were the cause.
+If you are starting, it is interesting to run several campaignsà small budgets to see which works best for you.

-Facebook is a very comprehensive tool that is interesting overall for businesses that know their target well.
-For this tool, it is therefore essential to work beforehand on a strategy for local Facebook campaigns.
-When you are familiar with the platform, this intuitive tool is very useful for targeting precision.
+Facebook is a very comprehensive and interesting tool overall for businesses that know their target well.
+For this tool, it is therefore important to work in advance on a strategy of local Facebook campaign.
+When one is familiar with the platform, this intuitive tool is very useful for targeting precision.

 Save time and gain visibility from today